harness/developer-hub/release-notes/platform.md

 - Added ability to write delegate logs in JSON format using logstash-logback-encoder library.
 This can be useful if logs are injected into third party services like DataDog which works better with JSON format.
 (PL-43525)

 - Enhanced the `override-delegate-tag` API documentation to include details on `validForDays` and `validTillNextRelease` parameters.
 Additionally, the default value for `validForDays` has been updated to 180 days, extending from the previous 30 days.
-This update can be found [here](https://apidocs.harness.io/tag/Delegate-Setup-Resource/#operation/overrideDelegateImageTag).
+For more information, go to [Override delegate image tag](https://apidocs.harness.io/tag/Delegate-Setup-Resource/#operation/overrideDelegateImageTag) in the API documentation.
 (PL-46879)

 #### Fixed issues